 Ann Marie Shields Pittsburgh

 Travis Parks, Vice Chair Peoplestown

 Elsie Lee Sullivan Mechanicsville

-The authorizing ordinance (17-O-1080) states, “…these funds to be used solely to fund economic and community development initiatives, such as affordable housing and job training…” The committee is currently establishing a process to accept proposals for such initiatives, evaluate them based on set criteria consistent with the law, make awards and monitor the work of the recipients.
-The committee plans to issue an initial Request for Proposals (RFP) during the first quarter of 2019.
-Transparency, accountability and productive use of the funds will be critical elements of the award process.
+The authorizing ordinance (17-O-1080) states, “…these funds to be used solely to fund economic and community development initiatives, such as affordable housing and job training…” The committee has established a process to accept proposals for such initiatives, evaluate them based on set criteria consistent with the law, make awards and monitor the work of the recipients.
+Transparency, accountability and productive use of the funds are critical elements of the award process.

-Copyright © 2019 Stadium Neighborhoods Community Trust Fund Committee (SNCTF) - All Rights Reserved.
+Copyright © 2020 Stadium Neighborhoods Community Trust Fund Committee (The Trust) - All Rights Reserved.